Dherse/magritte/README.md

 - [ ] Implement Debug for enums and bitflags.
 - [ ] Refactor the code generator to group all edge-cases into one easily accessible module, currently edge cases are spread throughout the project.
 - [ ] Refactor function generation to make it cleaner and integrated within `Function`,  `FunctionArgument`.
+- [ ] Fix Debug of flags which is broken
+- [ ] Improve flag/bit/enum naming when numbers are involved, it's a huge mess right now